Anastasia-Labs/payment-subscription/payment-subscription-design-specs/subscription-smart-contract.typ

 There are three contracts in this subscription system.

-- *Merchant Contract:* A multi-validator responsible for creating an initial service by minting a single CIP-68 compliant MerchantNFT and sending it to the merchant while sending the reference NFT to the Subscribe Contract.
+- *Merchant Contract:* A multi-validator responsible for creating an initial service by minting a single CIP-68 compliant MerchantNFT and sending it to the merchant while sending the reference NFT to the spending end point.
 It also updates the metadata for the merchant and deletes the service by burning the MerchantNFT.

-- *Subscriber Contract:* A multi-validator responsible for creating the initial subscription to a service by minting a SubscriberNFT and sending it to the user, while sending the reference NFT to the Subscribe Contract.
+- *Subscriber Contract:* A multi-validator responsible for creating the initial subscription to a service by minting a SubscriberNFT and sending it to the user, while sending the reference NFT to the spending endpoint.
 It also updating the metadata for the subscriber and deletes the user account by burning a SubscriberNFT.

 - *Subscribe Contract:* Responsible for holding the prepaid subscription fees for a service, renewing a subscription to a service, unsubscribing from a service and withdrawing subscription fees.
+This could also be a multi-validator to authenticate the UTxO.

 = Specification
 \